apache/druid/docs/content/Batch-ingestion.md

 Batch Data Ingestion
 ====================

-There are two choices for batch data ingestion to your Druid cluster, you can use the [Indexing service](Indexing-service.html) or you can use the `HadoopDruidIndexerMain`.
-This page describes how to use the `HadoopDruidIndexerMain`.
+There are two choices for batch data ingestion to your Druid cluster, you can use the [Indexing service](Indexing-service.html) or you can use the `HadoopDruidIndexer`.
+This page describes how to use the `HadoopDruidIndexer`.

 Which should I use?
 -------------------

 The [Indexing service](Indexing-service.html) is a node that can run as part of your Druid cluster and can accomplish a number of different types of indexing tasks.
 Even if all you care about is batch indexing, it provides for the encapsulation of things like the Database that is used for segment metadata and other things, so that your indexing tasks do not need to include such information.
 Long-term, the indexing service is going to be the preferred method of ingesting data.

-The `HadoopDruidIndexerMain` runs hadoop jobs in order to separate and index data segments.
+The `HadoopDruidIndexer` runs hadoop jobs in order to separate and index data segments.
 It takes advantage of Hadoop as a job scheduling and distributed job execution platform.
 It is a simple method if you already have Hadoop running and don’t want to spend the time configuring and deploying the [Indexing service](Indexing service.html) just yet.

 HadoopDruidIndexer
 ------------------

-Located at `com.metamx.druid.indexer.HadoopDruidIndexerMain` can be run like
+The HadoopDruidIndexer can be run like so:

 ```
-java -cp hadoop_config_path:druid_indexer_selfcontained_jar_path com.metamx.druid.indexer.HadoopDruidIndexerMain  <config_file>
+java -Xmx256m -Duser.timezone=UTC -Dfile.encoding=UTF-8 -classpath hadoop_config_path:`echo lib/* | tr ' ' ':'` io.druid.cli.Main index hadoop <config_file>
 ```

 The interval is the [ISO8601 interval](http://en.wikipedia.org/wiki/ISO_8601#Time_intervals) of the data you are processing.
 The config\_file is a path to a file (the "specFile") that contains JSON and an example looks like: